Arrival at the new Istanbul Airport (IST)

 The new Istanbul airport is simply called Istanbul Airport whose code is “ISL”.
 It is located at the edge of the Black Sea and it is quite far from the center (about 50 km).
 It will serve 90 million passengers a year in its first phase.

 Upon completion in ten years, it will occupy nearly 19,000 acres and serve up to 200 million passengers a year with six runways.
-That’s almost double the traffic currently at Hartsfield-Jackson in Atlanta, the largest airport in the world.
+That’s almost double the current traffic at Hartsfield-Jackson in Atlanta, the largest airport in the world.

 How to get to the city:

-The airport being quite far from the city center, the taxi ride to Taksim or Sultanahmet may cost you a bit; it will be around 140TL for Taksim and 150TL for Sultanahmet.
+The airport is quite far from the city center, so the taxi ride to Taksim or Sultanahmet may be a bit expensive, around 190 TL for Taksim and 180 TL for Sultanahmet.

 To find them, get out of the airport and pick one that is in the line.
 Taxis in Istanbul are yellow or light blue, do not ride in the car of anyone else.
 Please note that the maximum number of passengers in an Istanbul taxi is 4.

-Once in Taksim Square you can take a taxi or public transport to get to your hotel.
-To see all the other Havaist trips and fares: http://www.hava.ist/Home/Index_en
+Once in Taksim Square, you can take a taxi or public transport to get to your hotel.
+Havaist website: http://www.hava.ist/Home/Index_en

-If you come in a group or family (especially with young children, taxis do not have child seats), booking a private transfer may be a good choice.
+If you come in a group or with your family (especially with young children, as taxis do not have child seats), booking a private transfer may be a good choice.
 The driver will wait for you at the exit of your terminal, it will be cheaper than taking two taxis (the maximum number of passengers for a taxi is 4).
-Private transfers have a fixed price depending on the area where you go and are very comfortable (Mercedes Vito or VW to transporter).
+Private transfers have a fixed price depending on the area where you go and are very comfortable (Mercedes Vito or Volkswagen Transporter).
 We can also rent big buses up to 50 places.
-If you are interested, you can CONTACT US by email, fill out the form below or leave a comment!
+If you are interested, you can contact us by email, fill out the form below or leave a comment!